What it’s like to be a visitor

 Are you over 18?
 Could you be a friendly face, an attentive ear and an understanding connection?
 Yes?
 Then why not get involved, meet and help new people and develop fresh skills.

-We’ll tell you all about your role as a visitor and answer any questions you have at our induction training.
+We’ll tell you all about your role as a visitor and answer any questions you have at our recruitment and induction training session.
 And of course you’ll get continued support from our knowledgeable team, who are always happy to help.

 Before you apply, why not watch this short film from AVID (Association of Visitors to Immigration Detainees)?
 In it visitors (including some from SDV) and people who have been in detention talk about visiting and being visited.

 We're likely to be recruiting in autumn and all opportunities will be advertised here